-1 Materials integrate digital technology and tools that support student learning and No 1 engagement.
-2 Materials integrate digital technology in ways that support student engagement with the No Materials integrate digital technology in ways that support student engagement with the science and engineering practices, recurring themes and concepts, and grade-level content.
-3 Materials integrate digital technology that provides opportunities for teachers and/or No 3 students to collaborate.
-4 Materials integrate digital technology that is compatible with a variety of learning No 4 management systems.
+1 Materials integrate digital technology and tools that support student learning and Yes engagement.
+2 Materials integrate digital technology in ways that support student engagement with the No 2 science and engineering practices, recurring themes and concepts, and grade-level content.
+3 Materials integrate digital technology that provides opportunities for teachers and/or No students to collaborate.
+4 Materials integrate digital technology that is compatible with a variety of learning No management systems.